 Artist Robert Irwin’s work in the last five decades has investigated perception and the experience of art.
 With Miracle Mile, Irwin reconsiders the properties of light, material, and color.
-The site-specific work subtly plays with the architecture in which it is housed and responds to both Wilshire Boulevard (the storied thoroughfare it faces) and Palm Garden (an outdoor installation created by Irwin in 2008).
+The site-specific work subtly plays with the architecture in which it is housed and responds to both Wilshire Boulevard (the storied thoroughfare it faces) and Primal Palm Garden (an outdoor installation created by Irwin in 2008).
 A linear configuration composed of 66 fluorescent tubes, the work stretches to a length of approximately 36 feet and can be experienced both from within and beyond the gallery walls.

 Each tube is wrapped with colored gels, varying in hue from bright to muted.
 The treatment suppresses or increases the luminosity of the lamp and blurs the spectrum of color that is cast.
 Varying states of light and shadow, shallowness and depth, and presence and absence play with perception.